MADF-inpainting/Pytorch-MADF/README.md

   ## download datasets

   ## Mask datasets
   - Mask datasets can be download [here](https://nv-adlr.github.io/publication/partialconv-inpainting).
 We train all the datasets with the same mask datasets.
+Notice that mask images must be 0-255 images.

   ### Places2
   - You can download this dataset [here](http://places2.csail.mit.edu/download.html).
 We use the High-resolution version in this repo.

-  ### Celeba-HQ
+  ### Celeba
   - You can download this dataset [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+We crop and align the images before training and testing.

   ### Paris street view
   - You can download this dataset [here](https://drive.google.com/open?id=1YXEMiAuaVjMm4jmoZPvMyddAmAyRPVfV).